Banner

 Important note!
 Many citation format guidelines are open to interpretation.
 For this reason your instructor is the final authority on the subject of citation for any given assignment in that course.

-As defined in MRU’s Code of Student Academic Integrity Policy, plagiarism is submitting or using the ideas, words, images, code, performance, or work of others without appropriate citation or referencing such as:
+As defined in MRU’s Code Student Academic Integrity, available from the Office of Student Community Standards, plagiarism is submitting or using the ideas, words, images, code, performance, or work of others without appropriate citation or referencing such as:

 What you can do to make plagiarism less likely in your classroom (Council of Writing Program Administrators, 2003):